Schedule: 增强学习（Reinforcement Learning） sessions

 We will feature keynotes, talks, and tutorials that will introduce the latest RL tools as well as applications to industrial automation and manufacturing, autonomous vehicles, and software development.

 13:30–17:00 Wednesday, April 11, 2018

 Recently, computers have been able to learn to play Atari games, Go, and first-person shooters at a superhuman level.
 Underlying all these accomplishments is deep reinforcement learning.
-Arthur Juliani offers a deep dive into reinforcement learning, from the basics using lookup tables and GridWorld all the way to solving complex 3D tasks with deep neural networks.
+Arthur Juliani and Leon Chen lead a deep dive into reinforcement learning, from the basics using lookup tables and GridWorld all the way to solving complex 3D tasks with deep neural networks.

 Danny Lange offers an overview of deep reinforcement learning, an exciting new chapter in AI’s history that is changing the way we develop and test learning algorithms that can later be used in real life.